I am often asked, “So how much Magnesium do I need to take daily?”

 - Magnesium Supplements – Take a bio-available Magnesium supplement every day.

 (NOTE: No matter what magnesium supplement you use, be sure to also supplement with vitamin B6, an important co-factor to Magnesium.
-To this point, I give a slight edge to Jigsaw since their formula includes B6.)
+To this point, I give a slight edge to Jigsaw since their formula includes B6.
+However, for those with MTHFR issues, Jigsaw makes a Mag SRT (B-Free) version as well.)

 The Recommended Daily Intake (RDI) of Magnesium is 400mg.
 But I believe the Optimal Daily Dose is 650mg for Women and 850mg for men, but please vary it based upon your daily Magnesium Burn Rate.
 Another rule of thumb is to take 5X your body weight in mgs of Mg (e.g. If you weigh 100 lbs, take 500 mgs Mg.)